 “A lot of procedures are done arthroscopically now because we have very advanced and well-known techniques.
 Arthroscopy offers a lot of advantages over the open surgeries used in the past,” he says.

-So what is arthroscopy?
+So, what is arthroscopy?

 If you have an injury to your knee, shoulder, hip, wrist or ankle that requires surgery, there's a chance it's going to be arthroscopic surgery.
-Most people understand that but might know little beyond the fact that it’s a minimally-invasive surgery.
+Most people understand that but might know little beyond the fact that it’s a minimally invasive surgery.

 Yes, there are small incisions — about the size of keyholes.
-But the “scope” part of arthroscopy is what makes the minimally-invasive surgery possible.
+But the “scope” part of arthroscopy is what makes the minimally invasive surgery possible.

 “We use a small camera, inserted through one of the small incisions, and can do the whole surgery through those keyholes,” Dr. Kim says.

-The camera allows the orthopaedic surgeon to see the joint without having to create a large opening in your skin to do so.
+The camera allows the orthopedic surgeon to see the joint without having to create a large opening in your skin to do so.
 Saline water is used to inflate the joint to maintain that visibility.

 “We actually inflate the joint with fluid to create enough space for us to work,” Dr. Kim says.
 “It also pressurizes the joint so it doesn’t get all bloody and red so we can’t see anything.”